guilhemmarchand/trackme/docs/userguide.rst

    The Data sampling and event format recognition feature is a powerful automated workflow that provides the capabilities to monitor the raw events formats to automatically detect anomalies and misbehaviour at scale:

-   - TrackMe automatically picks a small events sample from every data source on a scheduled basis, and runs regular expression based rules to find "good" and "bad" things
+   - TrackMe automatically picks a sample of from every data source on a scheduled basis, and runs regular expression based rules to find "good" and "bad" things
    - builtin rules are provided to identify commonly used formats of data, such as syslog, json, xml, and so forth
    - custom rules can be created to extend the feature up to your needs
    - rules can be created as rules that need to be matched (looking for a format or specific patterns), or as rules that must not be matched (for example looking for PII data)
    - rules that must not match (exclusive rules) are always proceeded before rules that must match (inclusive), this guarantes that if any a same data source would match multiple rules, any first rule matching "bad" things will proceed before a rule matching "good" things (as the engine will stop at the first match for a given event)
+   - The number of events sampled during each execution can be configured per data source, and otherwise defaults to 100 events at the first sampling, and 50 events for each new execution
    - checkout custom rule example creation in the present documentation

 **You access to the data sample feature on a per data source basis via the data sample tab when looking at a specific data source:**